harrij15/TemporalSummaries/README.md

 Our system relies on SAX representations of time-series data [1,3] and temporal/sequence pattern discovery via the SPADE algorithm [8].
 SAX representations allow us to convert raw time-series data into symbolic strings containing letters of the alphabet.
 These representations make it easier for time-series analysis methods to find interesting patterns and anomalies efficiently in the data.
 Using the SPADE algorithm, we are able to discover frequent sequences, or patterns, in the data.
 These patterns are considered "frequent" if they are above the specified minimum support threshold, and summaries for these patterns are generated if they are above the specified minimum confidence threshold.

-We mainly use data from the Insight4Wear dataset.
-Insight4Wear [2] is a quantified-self/life-logging app, with about 11.5 million records of information.
-It provides data gathered from mobile devices that tracks step counts, heart rates, and user activities from around 1,000 users.
+We mainly use data from the Alpha Vantage REST API.
+Alpha Vantage [2] provides free APIs that allow users to receive real-time and historical financial data.

 ## Implemented Protoforms